-I am a doctoral student in philosophy working with Kenny Easwaran, Jacob Ross, and Ralph Wedgwood at the University of Southern California.
+I recently defended my doctorate in philosophy at the University of Southern California working with Kenny Easwaran, Jacob Ross, and Ralph Wedgwood.
 My principal research interests focus on questions at the intersection of epistemology, the philosophy of science, and cognitive science like:

 "What should we believe in light of our evidence?", "What is evidence and evidential impact?", "How should we respond to information given our cognitive limitations?", and "How does our believing a proposition relate to our confidence that that proposition obtains?".

 In addition, I have research interests in the psychology of human reasoning, philosophical logic, modality, and ethics broadly construed.

 Before beginning my PhD at USC, I received an MA in Philosophy from the University of Manitoba on Bayesian measures of confirmation --- the theory of what evidentially impacts what --- under Rhonda Martens, Chris Tillman and Brad C. Johnson.
 Before that I completed an honours degree in Philosophy with a concentration in Mathematics at the University of Manitoba.